 - Provides suggestions on ways to further compress your images without sacrificing image quality.

-Now that you have a variety of page speed tools to consider, and the resulting data, to help you improve your page speed, and overall site speed, the question is: what should I do with it?
+Now that you have a variety of page speed tools to consider, and the resulting data to help you improve your page speed and overall site speed, the question is: what should I do with it?

 The answer lies in knowing which site-slowing culprits to look out for in the reports generated by your chosen tool – find seven of these sneaky sloths in our previous blog entitled “Top 7 Ways to Improve Your Website Speed… Quickly”

 With all this information at hand, there really is no excuse for a sluggish website in 2021.
 That said, if you’re still feeling a bit slow on the uptake when it comes to page speed and not sure how to move faster, 1st on the List can help.
 Fast.
 We offer a full range of SEO Services to help bring your website up to speed, as it were.